-The coronavirus outbreak has brought a lot of changes to our lives and the prospect of being stuck indoors for a long period of time can be daunting - especially considering the effects it may have on your mental and physical health.
+If you're facing self-isolation or lockdown due to the coronavirus outbreak, the prospect of being stuck indoors for a long period of time can be daunting - especially considering the effects it may have on your mental and physical health.
 It's important to keep active while staying home if you're well enough and able to do so.
 Not only will having a regular exercise slot add routine to your days, but working out is proven to boost mental wellbeing.
-So grab a cuppa, and read our quick guide to exercise during self-isolation, and don't forget to visit our forum to share your own at-home exercise tips with gransnetters.
+Here's our quick guide to exercise at home, including workout plans you can try from the comfort of your living room.

 Sign up to our newsletter for more coronavirus updates...

-If you're stuck inside for a while, exercise is a great way to keep your body and mind active.
+If you're stuck inside, exercise is a great way to keep your body and mind active.
 Not only are there a plethora of physical health benefits that come from moving around more, but, especially during this pandemic, exercise can take your mind off the distressing news and give you something else to focus on.
 Here are a few things to bear in mind before you lace up your trainers...

-If you don't feel healthy enough to exercise, it's important that you don't push yourself.
+If you don't feel healthy enough to exercise or are showing symptoms, it's important that you don't push yourself.
 Also think about any health conditions or injuries you may have which will affect the type of workout you can do.
 If exercise isn't on the cards for this reason, why not partake in a sedentary activity to uplift your mood and keep you occupied?
-For example, we've started a Gransnet story thread here, so if you fancy yourself a budding writer why not join in?
 If you need some inspiration for what to do, you can ask our wise gransnetters on the forums too.

 "I follow the Feel Better in 5 Plan by Dr Chatterjee and do a few leg raises, squats and arm exercises with a couple of tins of beans while I’m waiting for the kettle to boil.
 It’s made a rapid difference to my balance and to my joints."